Walker Morris advises Endless LLP on acquisition of Menzies Distribution LimitedPrint news article

 Endless’ acquisition of MDL will enable the business to build on its successful growth and diversification strategy, working in long-term partnership with publishers to secure a sustainable route to market for their product and further support building and harnessing MDL’s UK network to partner with national parcel carriers and become a partner of choice to the retail sector.

 The transaction is subject to the approval of the shareholders of John Menzies plc and approval by the Competition and Consumer Protection Commission in Ireland.

 Walker Morris fielded a multi-disciplinary team to provide comprehensive advice.
-Corporate partner Debbie Jackson led the team, with support from: Thomas Mieszkowski, Luke Riley, Ed Brown and Mark Scoles (Corporate) with support from Michael Taylor, Lauren Sinclair-Williams (Finance), James Crayton, Lee Crooke (Commercial), Thomas Jackson (Real Estate), Jo Ratcliffe, Ruth Bamforth (Pensions), Andrew Rayment, Liz Deeley (Employment), Andrew Northage, Rob Starr, Rachel Turnbull (Regulatory), Sarah Bruce, Nicola Parkinson (Tax) and Alan Harper (IP).
+Corporate partner Debbie Jackson led the team, with support from: Thomas Mieszkowski, Luke Riley and Mark Scoles (Corporate) with support from Michael Taylor, Lauren Sinclair-Williams (Finance), James Crayton, Lee Crooke (Commercial), Thomas Jackson (Real Estate), Jo Ratcliffe, Ruth Bamforth (Pensions), Andrew Rayment, Liz Deeley (Employment), Andrew Northage, Rob Starr, Rachel Turnbull (Regulatory), Sarah Bruce, Nicola Parkinson (Tax) and Alan Harper (IP).

 Debbie Jackson commented:

 “This acquisition will create a strong opportunity for Endless to develop this leading logistics business and reinforces their reputation for successfully carving out businesses from corporate sellers.
 Endless is a longstanding client of the Firm and the number of successful transactions we have achieved together is testament to our focus on building good working relationships.
 These relationships are key in being able to provide Endless with sound commercially focussed advice.”